-This fast track CAT A+B commercial fit-out reconfigures a tired 'rabbit warren' floor plate to create a high tech, dual aspect, flexible event space with a selection of collaborative and informal work settings supported by more traditional desking and meeting room environments.
+This commercial fit-out reconfigures a tired 'rabbit warren' floor plate to create a high tech, dual aspect, flexible event space with a selection of collaborative and informal work settings supported by more traditional desking and meeting room environments.

-With a rapidly increasing number of staff, currently circa 100, the new offices provides the start up with an environment that supports their current activities but has the flexibility to cater for their projected future growth.
+With a rapidly increasing number of staff, the new offices provides the company an environment that supports their current activities whilst possessing the flexibility to cater for their projected future growth.

-The high tech yet homely settings are more akin to a public square composed of cafes and public seating than a workplace in the traditional sense.
+The high tech yet homely settings are more akin to a public square with coffee shops and bars than a workplace in the traditional sense.

 Completed in April 2017